-During June 2022 the real estate market in Northbrook consisted of 98.8% Traditional homes sales.
-That is an increase over May 2022 of 1% and a decrease over June 2021 of 0.1%.
+During October 2022 the real estate market in Northbrook consisted of 99.2% Traditional homes sales.
+That is an increase over September 2022 of 0.4% and an increase over October 2021 of 1%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Northbrook, IL going up or down and by how much?

 On average, sold home prices in Northbrook, IL have depreciated (fallen) -100% when comparing October 2022 to October 2021 (year over year).
 On average, sold home prices in Northbrook, IL have depreciated (fallen) -100% when comparing October 2022 to September 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Northbrook, IL

 While interesting and often reported throughout the industry, Month over Month (MoM) pricing statistics can be misleading about where real estate prices are trending.
 Fluctuations due to seasonal demand in the housing market can show price decreases MoM even while home prices continue to trend higher in the area.
 To really understand how prices in Northbrook are trending, you must look at the median prices for an extended period of time.
 In the chart above you can see the trend of where prices have come from and where they appear to be headed over the last 13 months without weighing a single MoM increase or decrease in prices too heavily.